 Clothing Donations: You are welcome to drop off the children's clothing items in our outside bin.
 We ask that you help us by sorting the clothing items by age and size.

-We look forward to welcoming our volunteers back in a safe, methodical and intentional manner.
-Here are our next steps between now and June 30:
+Our focus is to continue our reopening process in a safe, methodical and intentional manner.
+Here are our next steps between now and July 31:

 Email Invitations: At this time, the number of volunteer opportunities will be limited in number, volunteer shift opportunities will be extended by email invitation only to our volunteer Team Leaders.

-Returning Volunteers: Our current goal is to open volunteer opportunities to all returning volunteers beginning July 1.
+Returning Volunteers: Due to the rising COVID-19 numbers in Texas, we are postponing reopening volunteer opportunities to all returning volunteers through the end of July.
 As with all aspects, this plan is subject to change based on COVID-19.

-Joseph's Coat: Volunteer opportunities for Joseph's Coat will remained closed for the monht of June.
-We will have further information about the opening of Joseph's Coat in our June 26th email.
+Joseph's Coat: Volunteer opportunities for Joseph's Coat will remained closed for the month of July.
+We will have further information about the opening of Joseph's Coat in our July 31 email.